The old model of advertising is broken. Why? Because it’s too crowded out there. As Tony explains at Business Mastery:

 WHAT IS INFLUENCER MARKETING?

 Instead of brands trying to sell themselves, companies now turn to well-known celebrities or cultural icons, known as influencers, to promote their product or messaging.
 Influencer marketing emerged and immediately changed the advertising landscape.
-Influencer marketing falls into Tony’s idea of creating “raving fan customers” that will support your brand and share the message with their followers.
+Influencer marketing falls into Tony’s idea of creating raving fan customers who will support your brand and share the message with their followers.
 These individuals with enormous audiences can make you stand out from that crowded advertising space and bring massive value to your brand.

 While it’s constantly evolving, influencer marketing is quickly proving to be one of the most effective (cost- and conversion-wise) social strategies for businesses of all shapes and sizes.
 In fact, recent research found that 63% of marketing professionals with influencer strategies already in place are expanding their budgets this year.
 And 32% deemed influencer campaigns “essential” to their marketing strategies, while 41% said they have garnered more success in influencer campaigns than more traditional advertising tactics.

 So just why is influencer marketing rising to the top?
 And how do you go about aligning yourself with an effective influencer?
 Here’s what you need to know to effectively leverage influencer marketing for your brand.

 Now that we’ve answered what is influencer marketing, let’s look at why it’s so impactful.